AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot-app-v1.md

 Occasionally issues may occur when upgrading AEM desktop app on macOS.
 This is caused by legacy system folder for AEM desktop app preventing new versions of AEM Desktop to load correctly.
 To remedy this issue, the following folders and files can be manually removed.

 Prior to executing the steps below, drag the "Adobe Experience Manager Desktop" application from the macOS Applications folder to the Trash.
-Then open terminal, and exeucte the following command, providing your password when prompted.
+Then open terminal, and execute the following command, providing your password when prompted.

 ```shell
 sudo rm -rf ~/Library/Application\ Support/com.adobe.aem.desktop